Salem Hospital (Massachusetts): Other hospitals in the complex

 Brigham and Women's Hospital (BWH, "The Brigham") is the largest hospital of the Longwood Medical and Academic Area in Boston, Massachusetts, United States.
 It is a teaching affiliate of Harvard Medical School and has 793 beds.
-With Massachusetts General Hospital, it is one of the two founding members of Partners HealthCare, the largest healthcare provider in Massachusetts.
+With Massachusetts General Hospital, it is one of the two founding members of Mass General Brigham (formerly Partners Healthcare), the largest healthcare provider in Massachusetts.

 Massachusetts General Hospital (Mass General or MGH) is a teaching hospital of Harvard Medical School and a biomedical research facility located in the West End neighborhood of Boston, Massachusetts.
 It is the third oldest general hospital in the United States and the 2nd biggest hospital in New England with 1,057 beds coming in after Yale-New Haven Hospital in Connecticut, which currently has 1,541 beds.
 Massachusetts General conducts the largest hospital-based research program in the world, with an annual research budget of more than $400 million.
 It is currently ranked as the #2 hospital in the United States by U.S. News & World Report.